 Greetings Internet Stranger and welcome to 24 hours of the best things to do in Kaikoura!
 Americans like me don’t always learn very much about our own history in schools.
 But the history of New Zealand?
 Fuggedaboutit!
 Before I took the 20+ hour flights to this rugged island nation, all I knew about it were two things.
 One: The Lord of the Rings was filmed here.
 Two: there are more sheep than people.

 I certainly had never heard of the coastal town of Kaikoura on the South Island.
+In fact, the only thing I had heard of on the South Island of New Zealand is bungy jumping in Queenstown.
 But in my 24 hours of the best things to do in Kaikoura.
 I managed to see and eat more aquatic life than you can shake a sheep at.
 Join me, and I promise we’ll put the kai back in Kaikoura!

 Best Things to Do in Kaikoura